otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-10-erd-documentation-software-methodologies.md

 In your own words, explain the impact of the **Spiral** methodology on testing.
 Write your answers in a file called `week-10.md`.
 Appropriately cite your sources using **APA 7th Edition**.

----

-### Submission

-Create a new pull request and assign **grayson-orr** to review your practical submission.
-Please do not merge your own pull request.